Green Party of England and Wales: Economic policy

 The Green Party believes in "an economy that works for all".
 This includes steps to eliminate poverty with social policies such as increasing the minimum wage in line with the living wage.
 In October 2021, the party stated its support for a £15 an hour minimum wage.
 The party supports moving towards a four-day work week; which it is claimed would boost productivity and growth, with Mondays and Fridays being the least productive days in the week.

 In November 2019, the Greens pledged to introduce a universal basic income by 2025, which will give every adult in the United Kingdom (unemployed or not) at least £89 a week (with additional payments to those facing barriers to work, including disabled people and single parents).
-This is in order to tackle poverty, give people financial security, give people more freedom of choice to cut their working hours, start a green new business, take part in the community, or improve their own well-being.
+This is to tackle poverty, give people financial security, give people more freedom of choice to cut their working hours, start a green new business, take part in the community, or improve their own well-being.
 The policy also aims to tackle the rising levels of automation that threaten to put millions out of work and fundamentally change British industry.

 The Green Party wanted to raise corporation tax from 19% to a higher level; this is designed to generate more government revenue and ensure large corporations do not become too powerful.
 The party wants to end subsidies for fossil fuels and replace them with subsidies for renewable energy sources such as wind, solar power and tidal power.
 Investment in green energy could potentially create more jobs and boost the economy.
 The environmental economic policy also includes a Green deal that the Green Party say will generate new jobs and reduce Britain's energy costs.
 The Green Party wants to increase Britain's development and its position on the Human Development Index and free time index.
 They believe that uncontrolled economic growth has contributed to pollution and global warming and that more steps should be taken to ensure that growth is sustainable and keeps environmental damage to a minimum.

 The party also supports the implementation of a nationwide retrofit insulation programme (for both homeowners and renters).
-This would be in order to reduce energy consumption, provide warm homes and lower people's energy bills.
+This would be to reduce energy consumption, provide warm homes and lower people's energy bills.
 The party supports bringing energy and water companies, public transport including buses and railways, as well as Royal Mail into public ownership.
 They have also called for social care to be free at the point of use.

+In the party's 2024 manifesto it proposed an annual wealth tax of 1% on assets above £10 million and 2% on assets above £1 billion.